-But I will say one thing: watch out for bonded leather in the products you buy.
+A final word of advice: watch out for bonded leather in the products you buy.
 A lot of people throw leather terms around that can be confusing.
 Some sales people will sell it as a leather product when it really isn’t.
 In my opinion, you'd be much better off buying a quality fabric item that a bonded leather item.
 If you're trying to buy leather, then get the real deal - get full grain leather.